-However, there are many myths surrounding grief that can create unnecessary fear and stigma around this normal human experience.
-Let’s explore some common myths about grief and learn how grief therapy can be a support as you heal from loss.
+There are many myths surrounding grief therapy that may deter individuals from seeking help.
+These myths can can create unnecessary fear and stigma around this normal human experience.
+Let’s explore some common myths about grief and the benefits of grief therapy that can support the healing process.

 One common myth about grief is that it should be resolved within a certain amount of time, such as a year or two.
 However, grief is a highly individual process, and it is not uncommon for people to experience grief for much longer periods of time.
 It is important to remember that there is no “normal” timeline for grief, and that it is okay to take as much time as you need to heal and move through the grieving process.

 Myth #2: Ignoring Your Grief Makes the Grieving Process Faster

 Another myth about grief is that it is best to suppress or ignore your feelings to move on.
 However, research has shown that ignoring or suppressing grief can prolong the grieving process (Stroebe, Gerritsen, & Stroebe, 2002).
 It is important to allow yourself to feel and express your grief, as this can be an important part of the healing process.